vchobe/skillMetricsPro/docs/installation/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory with the following variables:

 ```
 DATABASE_URL=postgres://username:password@localhost:5432/skills_platform